Helping you child to eat

 The most common diet-related side-effect of radiotherapy and chemotherapy is a loss of appetite.
 However, your child may also experience:

-Increased appetite – especially if the child is taking steroid medicines
+- Increased appetite – especially if your child is taking steroid medicines

-These changes should fade gradually after treatment.
-If you are particularly concerned about your child's appetite or weight, please speak to a member of their health team.
+These changes should fade gradually after treatment finishes.
+If they continue, or you are particularly concerned about your child's appetite or weight, please speak to a member of their health team.

 Different children will find different things helpful, but there are some suggestions you could try: